The Great Bank Robbery: Plot

 Gold stolen by outlaws is stashed in the impenetrable bank of Friendly, a small town in Texas.
 A preacher, Rev. Pious Blue, is actually a thief.
-He and his associates, including partner Lyda Kebanov, plan to tunnel into the vault and blow it up with TNT, just as a Fourth of July celebration drowns out the noise.
+He and his associates, including voluptuous partner Lyda Kebanov, plan to tunnel into the vault and blow it up with TNT, just as a Fourth of July celebration drowns out the noise.

 There are complications.
 A number of rival gangs (which include Mexican bandits and a gunfighter called Slade) are also after the loot.
-Then there is Ben Quick of the Texas Rangers, a lawman out to find evidence confirming the corruption of banker and mayor Kincaid that is also inside the vault.
+Then there is Ben Quick of the Texas Rangers, a lawman out to find evidence confirming the corruption of the banker and town Mayor Kincaid, who is also inside the vault.

 The reverend's band is successful, distracting the bank's guards by having Lyda pretend to be Lady Godiva, riding nude on a white horse, with just small flower pasties covering her nipples and groin.
 They intend to escape by hot-air balloon.
 The gold is too heavy for liftoff, however.
-Lyda volunteers to abandon ship, in part because she has fallen for Quick, who finds the proof he needs to convict Kincaid while the reverend and the gold fly safely away.
+Lyda volunteers to abandon ship, in part because she has fallen for Quick, who finds the proof he needs to convict Kincaid while the Reverend floats safely away, along with the gold.